amphionspace/FlexiCodec/README.md

 ## Acknowledgements & Citation
 - Our codebase setup is based on [DualCodec](https://github.com/jiaqili3/DualCodec)
+- We thank the [Mimi Codec](https://github.com/kyutai-labs/moshi) for transformer implementations

 If you find our work useful, please consider citing as:
 ```biblatex